 Thai food may not make you think of cheese, but this recipe will change that.
 Sweet, spicy, and pleasantly cheesy, these enchiladas hit all the right spots—they’re full of shredded chicken and chopped bell peppers, covered in a flavor-bomb sauce, and topped with avocado, cilantro, and pomegranate.
 You may never go back to the OG variety.

 Ramen meets fajita meets stir-fry in this Asian-Mexican fusion dish.
 The simple sauce binds the worlds together, creating a filling dish that’s perfect for a party or leftovers galore.
 Play with whatever protein you fancy and experiment with snow peas, water chestnuts, and even pineapple.
-You can even substitute zucchini noodles to keep things low carb
+You can even substitute zucchini noodles to keep things low carb and gluten-free.

 If you’ve never used za’atar, now’s the time.
 The Middle Eastern spice mix changes simple flavors from meh to wow with a sheer pinch, and this crostini is no exception.
 The labneh and spiced tomatoes put a unique twist on classic bruschetta and pair perfectly with a side salad—Middle Eastern or Italian.

 20. California Fusion Walnut Burger With Bok Choy Slaw

 These are not your average veggie burgers.
 The patty is made with walnuts and edamame (a welcome change from black beans and corn) and gets sandwiched between Japanese pickles and teriyaki guacamole.
 Since this recipe is already on the time-consuming side, we suggest skipping the homemade buns and using store-bought instead.
 Serve with a side of bok choy—green fries, if you will.